-15 Public safety
+15.0 Public Safety

-15.1 The licensing authority will expect the premises to be constructed and maintained to the highest possible standards of safety.
+- 15.1 The licensing authority will expect the premises to be constructed and maintained to the highest possible standards of safety.
 It will expect the applicant to have addressed the requirements of health and safety at work legislation and fire safety legislation and where appropriate in accordance with advice offered by the technical standards published by the District Surveyors Association.
-In particular the licensing authority will require the applicant to comply with fire safety regulations in respect of upholstery, curtains, and other hanging materials.

-15.2 Where an applicant identifies an issue with regards to public safety (including fire safety) which is not covered by existing legislation, the applicant should identify in their operating schedule the steps that will be taken to ensure public safety.
+In particular the licensing authority will require the applicant to comply with fire safety regulations in respect of upholstery, curtains, and other hanging materials. - 15.2 Where an applicant identifies an issue with regards to public safety (including fire safety) which is not covered by existing legislation, the applicant may wish to identify in their operating schedule the steps that will be taken to ensure public safety.
 Such steps will depend upon the individual style and characteristics of the premises and/or events.
-The Fire Service, Health and Safety and other enforcement agencies, may require further information following consideration of the application and operating schedule, for example, current electrical certificates, fire risk assessments and test certificates.
+The Fire Service, Health and Safety and other enforcement agencies, may require further information following consideration of the application and operating schedule, for example current electrical certificates, fire risk assessments and test certificates

-16 Planning
+16.0 Planning

-16.1 All applicants for Premises Licences and Club Premises Certificates are reminded that planning permission will normally be required for such uses.
+16.1 All applicants for premises licences and club premises certificates are reminded that planning permission will normally be required for such uses.
+However, applications for licences may be made before any relevant planning permission has been sought or granted by the planning authority.
 Planning consents may carry conditions with which they are expected to comply; otherwise action may be taken under the relevant planning legislation.
-In general, planning consents authorise a broad type of use of a premises, whereas licences are granted for a particular type of activity.
+In general, planning consents authorise a broad type of use of premises, whereas licences are granted for a particular type of licensable activity.
 A planning permission for an entertainment use for example, may cover a number of activities that can have a wide range of different impacts in the locality.
-The precise nature of the impact of specified activities proposed by a prospective licence will also be considered when an application is made for a premises licence.
+The precise nature of the impact of specified activities proposed by a prospective licence, will also be considered when an application is made for a premises licence.